India had estimated 6.4 million COVID-19 infections by early May: National serosurvey | Health

 India had estimated 6.4 million COVID-19 infections by early May: National serosurvey

 Also, seropositivity was the highest in the age group of 18-45 years (43.3 per cent), followed by those between 46-60 years (39.5 per cent) and it was the lowest among those aged above 60 (17.2 per cent).
-A total of 64,68,388 adult infections were estimated in India by the early May, the survey report said.
+It's estimated that there were a total of 64,68,388 adult infections in India by early May, the survey report said.

 "The findings of our survey indicated that the overall seroprevalence in India was low, with less than one per cent of the adult population exposed to SARS-CoV-2 by mid-May 2020.
 "The low prevalence observed in most districts indicates that India is in early phase of the epidemic and the majority of the Indian population is still susceptible to SARS-CoV-2 infection," the survey report stressed.

-It highlighted the need to continue to implement the context-specific containment measures including the testing of all symptomatics, isolating positive cases and tracing high-risk contacts to slow transmission and to prevent the overburdening of the health system.
-Males, living in urban slums and occupation with high risk of exposure to potentially infected persons were associated with seropositivity.
+It highlighted the need to continue to implement context-specific containment measures including testing of all symptomatics, isolating positive cases and tracing high-risk contacts to slow down transmission and prevent overburdening of the health system.
+Males living in urban slums and with occupations involving high risk of exposure to potentially infected persons were associated with seropositivity.

 According to the survey report, seroprevalence ranged between 0.62 and 1.03 per cent across the four strata of districts.
 The stratification of districts as zero cases (15 districts), low (22 districts), medium (16) and high (17) was done on the basis of the reported number of COVID-19 cases as on April 25.